pathull/candid-ai/README.md

 ## Summary

 Need a quick fact checker?
-Want to win (or lose) an arguement quickly?
+Want to win (or lose) an argument quickly?
 Or, just curious about AI's bottom-line on a topic?
 Look no further than Candid AI!
 There are only three possible answers: "True", "False", and "I Don't Know."
 This app is powered by OpenAI's gpt-3.5-turbo model.

 <div align="center" display="flex" flexDirection="column">